vapor-ware/netbox-virtual-circuit-plugin/README.md

-clean            Clean up build artifacts deploy           Run a local development deployment of the plugin with NetBox docker           Build a local docker image help             Print usage information release          Package and distribute the current release to PyPI test             Run unit tests
+clean            Clean up build artifacts deploy           Run a local development deployment of the plugin with NetBox docker           Build a local docker image github-tag       Create and push a tag with the current version help             Print usage information release          Package and distribute the current release to PyPI test             Run unit tests